ShahidHashmi1/ORM-Ecommerce/README.md

-<a href="https://drive.google.com/file/d/1niw5gYASiaDmCnmDmwoWBaPP_-fkcf7d/view?usp=sharing">A video walkthroguh can be found through the link here, if the embedded video does not load properly.</a>
+<a href="https://drive.google.com/file/d/1niw5gYASiaDmCnmDmwoWBaPP_-fkcf7d/view?usp=sharing" target="_blank">A video walkthroguh can be found through the link here, if the embedded video does not load properly.</a>

 ## SUBMISSION

-<a href="https://github.com/ShahidHashmi1/ORM-Ecommerce">The codebase and Github repository can be found here.</a>
+<a href="https://github.com/ShahidHashmi1/ORM-Ecommerce" target="_blank">The codebase and Github repository can be found here.</a>

 ## License